-On the other hand, the meso-scale eddies and planetary waves are not sufficiently observed in NWIO.
-The historical and present Research Moored Array for African-Asian-Australian Monsoon Analysis and Prediction (RAMA) observation arrays are close to the tropic and omit the NWIO.
-In situ observations in the NWIO mainly depend on Array for Real-time Geostrophic

-- 10 Oceanography (Argo; Riser et al., 2016; Vitale et al., 2017).
+To date, the main water masses in the IO and NWIO are understood by the scientific community (Sharma et al., 1978; Kumar and Prasad, 1999; Emery, 2001; Talley et al., 2011), although some regional water masses and their short-term variations are still not well documented.
+The historical and present RAMA observation arrays are close to the tropic and omit the NWIO.
+In situ observations in the NWIO mainly depend on Argo (Riser et al., 2016; Vitale et al., 2017).
 However, as we show later, the number of Argo floats is still too sparse to represent the meso-scale eddy field in the NWIO.
-The planetary waves at-least include Rossby wave, Kelvin wave and west-propagating disturbance (Rhines, 1975; McCreary, 1985).
-Specifically, the vertical structure of the west-propagating disturbance needs further investigation in NWIO (Maximenko et al., 2005). - The present circumstance stimulates our effort to find more observational resources.
+The present circumstance stimulates our effort to find more observational resources.

 The Carlsberg Ridge (CR) is a typical slow-spreading ridge and lies along the northwest-southeast direction in the NWIO.
 Recently, we conducted an interdiscripline survery on CR (Yang et al., 2016; Wang et al., 2017), and the CTD and XCTD station data have not yet been explored.
 Hydrographic analysis of CR is necessary for at least three reasons.
 First, such analysis helps us to define regional ocean circulation and regional multiscale air-sea interactions.
 Second, the analysis supplies basic environmental parameters to determine the movements of sporadic hydrothermal activity.
-Third, this analysis provides a reference to the basic energy theory of ocean circulation (Huang, 1999).
-The trajectory of Argo float are not manually controlled; however, ship surveys could cover speci- - fied sections and have a clearer objective.
+Third, this analysis sheds new light into the basic energy theory of ocean circulation (Huang, 1999).
+The trajectory of Argo float are not manually controlled; however, ship surveys could cover specified sections and have a clearer objective.
 Hence, this paper aims to analyze hydrographic information by combining both CR expedition and Argo floats.